dlamkins/new.blishhud.com/docs/modules/overview/update-your-manifest.md

 ```

 #### Enabled Without GW2
 Allows the module to continue to run when GW2 is not running and Blish HUD is still running in the tray.
 Do not set to true unless your module requires this.
+Modules that enable this will be treated with more scrutiny.

 ```json
 {